lukelovekin/T2A1_Workbook/README.md

 Like the Selection sort, this sort method also has a big O notaion/ time complexity of 0(n2) which has a Quadratic O Notation value as the size of the array (n-1), each element may have to be comnpared until all ielements are sorted whcih can take (n-1) times. n*n = n2.
 In best case scenario though if all elements in array were already sorted  then the time complexity would only be O(1) or O(n)

+Comparison:
-In comparison with the Selection sort method, this method is a lot simpler and has a much better best case complexity since selection sort has in all cases a O(n2) complexity
+In comparison with the Selection sort method, this method is a lot simpler and has a much better best case complexity since selection sort has in all cases a O(n2) com

 ```